cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/incus-agent-jail-recursive-ii-1-concepts.md

 > This is similar to how many networked systems scale.
 > A router does not need to know every process behind the next router.
 > A DNS parent zone does not need to know every implementation detail of a delegated child zone.
-> The same idea appies here.
+> The same idea applies here.
 > Each level should provide enough information to make the next hop work, while keeping its internal structure mostly local.

 ## Isolation And Controlled Sharing